IIIF/api/source/api/presentation/3.0/index.md

 ##### supplementary

-A link from this Range to an Annotation Collection that includes the "supplementing" Annotations of content resources for the Range.
+A link from this Range to an Annotation Collection that includes the `supplementing` Annotations of content resources for the Range.
 Clients might use this to present additional content to the user from a different Canvas when interacting with the Range, or to jump to the next part of the Range within the same Canvas.
 For example, the Range might represent a newspaper article that spans non-sequential pages, and then uses the `supplementary` property to reference an Annotation Collection that consists of the Annotations that record the text, split into Annotation Pages per newspaper page.

 The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties, and the `type` _MUST_ be `AnnotationCollection`.